ramnathv/corise-r-for-ds/projects/project-02/project-02-estimate-age-from-name.md

 into R as a table.
 This goes beyond the scope of this course and so I have simply included the code I used to scrape this data.

+The code below defining two functions, `read_lifetable()` and `read_lifetables()`, which read life tables from the Social Security Administration’s website and processes the data into a more usable format.

 ``` r
 read_lifetable <- function(year) {
   url <- glue::glue(